-Main Features of Internal Control and Risk Management Systems Pertaining to Financial Reporting Process
+Main features of internal control and risk management related to the Financial Reporting Process

 Valmet's internal control mechanism seeks to ensure the Company's compliance with the Code, applicable EU laws, regulations and the Company's operating principles as well as the reliability of financial and operational reporting.
 Furthermore, the internal control mechanism seeks to safeguard the Company's assets and to ensure overall effectiveness and efficiency of operations to meet Valmet's strategic, operational and financial targets.